Traap/nvim/README.md

 ### LunarVim Configuration
 This repository and [lvim](https://github.com/traap/lvim) are similar.
-I use LunarVim defualts where they make since to me and do not conflict too much with configurations done here.
+I use LunarVim defaults where they make since to me and do not conflict too much with configurations done here.